virtualstaticvoid/heroku-buildpack-r/README.md

 # Heroku buildpack: R

 **NOTE: This version is NO LONGER SUPPORTED.
-Please use the [master](https://github.com/virtualstaticvoid/heroku-buildpack-r/tree/master) branch.**
+Please use the [latest](https://github.com/virtualstaticvoid/heroku-buildpack-r) version.**

 This is a [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) for applications which use [R](https://www.r-project.org/) for statistical computing and [CRAN](https://cran.r-project.org/) for R packages.